riomat13/simple-mapreduce/README.md

 ```
 .
-├─ cmake/          # contains file(s) used for build
 ├─ app/                  # put main task of mapreduce
-|   ├─ inputs/     # directory to store input files to process
-|   ├─ outputs/    # directory to store processed output
-|   |                (this will be generated if not exist)
-|   |                (inputs/ and outputs/ can be vary depending on the scripts)
 |   ├─ CMakeLists.txt    # cmake file for main task
 |   ├─ sourcelist.cmake  # put all source file used in the mapreduce task
 |   └─ word_count.cc     # example mapreduce task
 |
+├─ cmake/          # contains file(s) used for build
 ├─ include/        # directory containing documents and related items
+├─ inputs/         # directory to store input files to process
+├─ outputs/        # directory to store processed output
+|                    (this will be generated if not exist)
 ├─ src/            # contains all source files used for mapreduce
 |
 ├─ baseline.cc     # baseline script for performance comparison